 Criteria Supporting Feature Remarks and Explanations

 3.2.1 On Focus: When any Supported

 component receives focus, it does

 not initiate a change of context.

-3.2.2 On Input: Changing the Supported

-setting of any user interface

-component does not automatically

-cause a change of context unless

-the user has been advised of the

-behavior before using the

-component
+3.2.2 On Input: Changing the setting of any user interface component does not automatically cause a change of context unless the user has been advised of the behavior before using the component Supported With Exceptions Form controls cannot be filled or interacted with on web Narrator may not notify users when AutoFormat UI appears.

 3.2.3 Consistent Navigation: Supported

-Navigational mechanisms that are

-repeated on multiple Web pages

-within a set of Web pages occur in

-the same relative order each time
+Navigational mechanisms that are repeated on multiple Web pages within a set of Web pages occur in the same relative order each time

-they are repeated, unless a change

-is initiated by the user.
+they are repeated, unless a change is initiated by the user.

 3.2.4 Consistent Identification: Supported

 Components that have the same

 functionality within a set of Web

 pages are identified consistently.